paihari/syntropAI-Insight/README.md

 - Learn about his skills and experience
 - Get in touch by providing their contact information
 - Have their questions answered in real-time

-## Live Demo

-🚀 **Try the AI Agent Live**: [Chat with Hariprasad Bantwal](https://huggingface.co/spaces/paihari/syntropAI-Insight)

-The application is deployed on Hugging Face Spaces and ready for interaction!

 ## Technical Stack